-What to buy: Suckling pig should be ordered from a quality butcher.
+What to buy: Order your suckling pig from a quality butcher you trust.
 This recipe will accommodate a 12- to 20-pound pig, but most ovens won’t easily fit a pig that’s more than about 18 pounds.
 Suckling pig has a more distinct pork flavor than most commercial pork cuts, and the taste can take some getting used to.

-This recipe was featured as part of our Suckling Pig for the Holidays menu.
+This recipe was featured in our Suckling Pig for the Holidays menu.